adblockplus/web.adblockplus.org/pages/privacy.md

 - {{ why-we-process-item-3[list item] For technical purposes, such as, but not limited to, preventing security attacks, to improve our website / products, to ensure website / product security. }}
 - {{ why-we-process-item-4[list item] To analyze aggregated website logs and analytics data, to improve our website. }}
 - {{ why-we-process-item-5[list item] For communication and assistance purposes in our forum and blog. }}
+- {{ why-we-process-item-6[list item] For assisting you with any issues you may have with our products. }}

 ### {{ what-is-legal-heading[heading] What is the legal basis of data processing? }} {: #what-is-legal }